 How to Add Character & Warmth to a White Kitchen

-It’s almost hard for me to believe that it’s been almost three years since we completed our cabinet painting project.
+It’s almost hard for me to believe that it’s been almost five years since we completed our cabinet painting project.
 When the cabinets were first painted, it was like a huge breath of fresh air.
 The room felt so much brighter, cleaner and more modern to us.
-We looked at that part of the process (in the photo above) as phase one and planned to add decor and other elements slowly over time that would soften and add character to the somewhat stark look of the cabinets and other light finishes.
+We looked at that stage of the process (you can see the rest of the photos here) as phase one and planned to add decor and other elements slowly over time that would soften and add character to the somewhat stark look of the cabinets and other light finishes.

 One of my favorite, quick ways to add warmth to any room in our home is to use natural wood accents.
 My tiered tray is one of my most versatile and favorite pieces of all time.